More in this Section

 This course will prepare participants to effectively use assessments to enhance student learning and planning for instruction.
 Participants will have the opportunity to examine different types of assessments and create their own assessments utilizing components of the Backward Design Model.
 Participants will gain experience in interpreting data to support the individual needs of students through differentiated instruction.
 This course will also explore the importance of using feedback to help guide instruction and for student self-assessment.
 Furthermore, current literature will be evaluated to examine relevant issues related to assessments.
 Prerequisite: EDU 673.

-EDU 647 Families, Communities & Diversity
+EDU 647 Families, Communities and Diversity

 3 Credits